William O'Neal (informant): Biography

-On the evening of December 3, 1969, Hampton taught a political education class at a local church, attended by most Panther members.
-Afterward, he and several Panthers went to his apartment, and around midnight they ate a dinner prepared by O'Neal.
-O'Neal slipped secobarbitol into Hampton's drink so he would not wake up during the police raid.
+On the evening of December 3, 1969, Hampton taught a political education class at a local church.
+Afterward, he and several Panthers went to his apartment, and ate a dinner prepared by O'Neal around midnight.
+O'Neal slipped secobarbitol into Hampton's drink so he would not wake up during the planned police raid.
 O'Neal left, and at about 1:30 a.m., Hampton fell asleep while talking to his mother on the telephone.

 At 4:00 a.m., a 14-man armed Chicago Police team arrived at the apartment, and at 4:45 a.m. stormed inside.
 They first shot and killed Mark Clark, sitting in the front room of the apartment with a shotgun in his lap on security duty.
 The police cleared out the people from the rest of the apartment, wounding several others, and went to Hampton's bedroom.
 Witnesses said that they heard two bangs, presumably the close-range shots to the back of Hampton's head that killed him.
 In January 1970, a coroner's jury held an inquest.
 They ruled that the deaths of Hampton and Clark were justifiable homicide by the police.
 The ballistics investigation of the raid found that the Chicago police fired as many as 99 shots, but only one shot was fired by the Panthers, and it hit the ceiling.